asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 [Back to Overview](README.md)

-Once a user has been created and some grid set has been imported, AsTeRICS Grid always opens the last used user in the "main view", which looks like Figure 1:
+Once a user has been created and some grid set has been imported, Asterics AAC always opens the last used user in the "main view", which looks like Figure 1:

 ![main view](./img/main_en.jpg)
 *Figure 1: Main view (desktop view on the left, mobile view on the right)*